WyriHaximus/HtmlCompress/README.md

             - {  name: kernel.event_listener, event: sculpin.core.after_format, method: onAfterFormatSmallest }
 ```

+The `method` field has 3 possible values:
+* onAfterFormatFastest - For HTML compression only
+* onAfterFormat - For HTML and JavaScript compression
+* onAfterFormatSmallest - For HTML and JavaScript compression where it lets all known JavaScript minifiers compete who can produce the smallest result

 ## require-dev ##

 As you might have noticed require-dev contains some `odd` entries. (`composer/composer`, `dflydev/embedded-composer-core` and `dflydev/embedded-composer-console`) They are for `sculpin/sculpin` tests.